 Lithium is the lightest known metal and maintains a high energy density when used in premium batteries.
 Moving forward, lithium will be even more crucial for essential areas such as power storage, electronics, automobiles, defence, and aerospace.
 The world’s insatiable demand for high purity lithium products to feed the booming battery market is prompting renewed interest in the exploration and development of spodumene deposits.

 Frontier Lithium's Spodumene is the Highest Grade in North America

-The Electric Avenue, an ancient collision zone traced for over 140 km between two continental land masses that collided nearly 3 billion years ago is geologically similar to the world-famous Greenbushes tin belt in Western Australia.
-They both host high grade and high purity spodumene pegmatites.
+Our spodumene is hosted in pegmatites, which are coarse-grained, igneous rock.
+Frontier Lithium maintains four spodumene-bearing pegmatites located in Northern Ontario.
+The four pegmatites occur in an ancient collision zone traced for over 140 km between two continental land masses that collided nearly 3 billion years ago.
+This zone is geologically similar to the world-famous Greenbushes tin belt in Western Australia as they both host high grade and high purity spodumene pegmatites.